-Ethephon can also speed the process of fruit abscission (fruit drop), and has been used to synchronize abscission layer formation to aid in mechanical harvesting of tart cherries.
-As with other fruits, ethephon speeds the ripening and subsequent breakdown of cherry fruit, and may contribute to more rapid softening.
+In tart cherries, ethephon speeds the process of fruit abscission (fruit drop).
+This allows for a synchronization of fruit drop for mechanical harvesting.
+It also speeds the ripening and subsequent breakdown of cherry fruit and may contribute to more rapid softening.
 However, the fruit must be at or beyond the “straw” color before they will respond to ethephon.
 Green fruit have not yet developed the physiological ability to respond to ethephon.

 Using Ethephon to Manage Fruit Maturity